 This post may contain affiliate links, which means I may earn a small commission from purchased products at no additional cost to you.
-Thanks for supporting So Very Blessed!

-Usually the best part of results posts are the before and after pictures.
+Usually, the best part of results posts are the before and after pictures.
 I love looking at other peoples’ before and after pictures and I was looking forward to taking mine all. month. long.

 Disappointing before and after pictures aside, here is the breakdown of results for each goal I set from the beginning :